-Divorce law in Oklahoma allows for the discovery of asset information as well as other information pertaining to property, children, debts, and any businesses belonging to either spouse.
+Divorce law in Oklahoma allows for the discovery of asset information and other information pertaining to property, children, debts, and any businesses belonging to either spouse.
 Discovery mechanisms include the production of documents, answers to interrogatories, request for admissions of facts, and depositions.

 How you answer discovery requests from the other side directly impacts varying aspects of your divorce.
 This is not something you should handle alone.
 Work with your attorney.

-All the property that you and your ex acquired during the marriage will have to be divided between the two of you.
+All the property you and your ex acquired during the marriage will have to be divided between you.
 Debts and liabilities must also be divided.

 Ultimately, Oklahoma family law judges work to divide marital property equitably between spouses at divorce.
-This often means the property is not divided 50/50, but in a manner that is fair and equitable to both partners in the eyes of the court.
+This often means the property is not divided 50/50 but fairly and equitably to both partners in the eyes of the court.

 If you and your ex can work out most of the property division, it is always better than having the court decide it for you.
 You will feel as though you have more control over the outcome.
-Your attorney can help you organize your asset and liability information and work with your spouse or your spouse’s attorney to come up with a plan regarding property division that the court will approve.
+Your attorney can help you organize your asset and liability information and work with your spouse or your spouse’s attorney to devise a property division plan that the court will approve.

 Mediation: A Way To Resolve Issues

-Many couples use mediation as a tool to help them resolve specific issues in divorce.
+Many couples use mediation to help them resolve specific issues in divorce.
 This can be a cost-effective tool.
 In mediation, you and your attorney will sit down with your ex-spouse and the mediator to discuss possible options for settlement.

 Pretrial And Trial

-When parties cannot resolve their issues, whether those issues revolve around property division or custody and support of the children, the court will set the matter for trial on the issues that remain unresolved.
+When parties cannot resolve their issues, whether those issues revolve around property division or custody and support of the children, the court will set the matter for trial on the unresolved issues.

-This involves a pretrial conference at which the court will make decisions about what evidence will come in, what witnesses will testify, and a general plan for trial.
+This involves a pretrial conference at which the court will decide what evidence will come in, what witnesses will testify and a general plan for trial.
 Document lists and witness lists are exchanged, and any pretrial motions are heard.

-As trial approaches, sometimes parties can move toward a further settlement of outstanding issues.
-Regardless, whatever issues are outstanding by the trial date must be presented at trial.
+As the trial approaches, sometimes parties can move toward a further settlement of outstanding issues.
+Whatever issues are outstanding by the trial date must be presented at trial.

 Trials are formal and have their own rules.
-Witnesses are presented and cross-examined, and documentary evidence is presented for the court to consider in making its decision on any outstanding issues.
+Witnesses are presented and cross-examined, and documentary evidence is presented for the court to consider in deciding on any outstanding issues.

 Trials are expensive, but sometimes they are necessary.
 Your Tulsa men’s divorce lawyer will be experienced in handling divorce trials.
-You must work closely with your attorney if there are matters headed toward trial.
+You must work closely with your attorney if matters are headed toward trial.

 How A Tulsa Men’s Divorce Lawyer Can Help

-Getting an experienced divorce lawyer involved early can make all the difference in the world.
-When emotions run high, it is easy for combative parties to allow discussions to devolve into shouting matches rather than to focus on the resolution of issues.
-An attorney keeps a cool head and can work objectively to help you resolve outstanding issues and move toward a final decree, which allows you to move on with their life.
+Getting an experienced divorce lawyer involved early can make all the difference.
+When emotions run high, it is easy for combative parties to allow discussions to devolve into shouting matches rather than focus on resolving issues.
+An attorney keeps a cool head and can work objectively to help you resolve outstanding issues and move toward a final decree, which allows you to move on with your life.

-Organization, planning, keeping open lines of communication, and maintaining a cool head can all help at a time when it might be difficult for you to manage those on your own.
-Remember that these issues regarding your children, support, and property division will be with you for years to come.
+Organization, planning, keeping open lines of communication, and maintaining a cool head can help when it might be difficult for you to manage those on your own.
+Remember that these issues regarding your children, support, and property division will be with you for years.
 This is not a time to try to handle matters on your own.
 Get it right the first time and get the help you need from Tulsa.dads.law.